Microsoft ERP : An Unbiased Review of Microsoft Dynamics 365

 Introduction to Microsoft Dynamics 365

 Microsoft needs little introduction as a dominant global technology vendor.
-Founded in 1975, Microsoft built a personal computing empire through Windows, Word, and Excel that would forever change the way the world does business.
+Founded in 1975, Microsoft built a personal computing empire through Windows, Word, and Excel that would forever change the way the world does business

 According to Gartner Group:

 Microsoft Dynamics 365 contains a comprehensive cloud ERP suite.
 Microsoft built Dynamics 365 on the Microsoft Azure CloudPlatform.
-It is appropriate for a wide range of industries, but its primary product-centric target sectors are consumer goods, retail and manufacturing.
+It is appropriate for a wide range of industries, but its primary product-centric target sectors are consumer goods, retail, and manufacturing.
 Microsoft sells Dynamics 365 primarily through partners, and direct sales, with direct sales primarily in the enterprise.

 A Brief History of Microsoft Dynamics 365

-Thus in 2006, Microsoft Dynamics was born:
+Thus in 2006, Microsoft Dynamics was born with the launch of the following brand names:

 The move was largely a matter of rebranding, as Microsoft struggled to integrate ERP systems that continued serving different user bases.